neondatabase/website/content/docs/introduction/pro-plan.md

 You can click on **Upgrade to Pro** in the Neon Console or click [here](https://console.neon.tech/app/projects?show_enroll_to_pro=true) to sign up.

 <Admonition type="note">
 After upgrading to a Pro account, Free Tier limits are lifted the next time your project's compute endpoint is restarted.
-If your compute was active before upgrading and remained active afterward, it will continue to be bound by Free Tier limits until it restarts.
-This can sometimes result in limit-related errors such as this one when Free Tier limits are exceeded:
+If your compute was active before upgrading and remained active afterward, it remains bound by Free Tier limits until it restarts, which can result in limit-related errors such as this one if Free Tier limits are exceeded:

 ```text
 ERROR: could not extend file because cluster size limit (3072 MB) has been exceeded
 HINT: This limit is defined by neon.max_cluster_size GUC
 ```

-To force a restart of your compute endpoint, you can temporarily set your compute's auto-suspend delay to 1 second (the default is 5 minutes).
+To force a restart of your compute endpoint, you can temporarily set your compute's **Auto-suspend delay** setting to 1 second (the default is 5 minutes).
 See [Auto-suspend configuration](/docs/manage/endpoints#auto-suspend-configuration) for instructions.
-You can check the **Operations** page in the Neon Console to see if your compute endpoint was restarted.
+After doing so, you can check the **Operations** page in the Neon Console to see if your compute endpoint was restarted.
 Look for `suspend_compute` and `start_compute` actions.
-Alternatively, you can issue [Suspend an endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start an endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
-Regardless of the method you choose, please be aware that restarting a compute endpoint interrupts any connections that are currently using that compute endpoint.
+Alternatively, you can issue [Suspend endpoint](https://api-docs.neon.tech/reference/suspendprojectendpoint) and [Start endpoint](https://api-docs.neon.tech/reference/startprojectendpoint) API calls.
+Regardless of the method you use, please be aware that restarting a compute endpoint interrupts any connections currently using the compute endpoint.
 </Admonition>

 ## How do I downgrade?